rajumithra/cryptocurrency_tracking/README.md

 # Cryptocurrency Tracker with React JS, Material UI and Chart JS

 #### Here is a API of CoinGecko (https://www.coingecko.com/en/api)

-#### Here is a working live demo :  https://crypto-hunter.netlify.app/
+#### Here is a working application :  https://crypto-hunter.netlify.app/

 ## Built with